neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 Use regular selectors, you're not using BEM just yet.
 You do not need to touch the HTML file.

 Try to get a sense of how you might encounter ambiguities or issues when choosing the right selectors.

-The declaration using the `outline` property is a guidance to check, if you addressed the correct elements.
-After you are finished with a rule set, you can remove this declaration.
+You can remove the `outline` style declaration once you fixed it's selector.
+It is only there to check if you selected the correct elements.

 ## Apply BEM to your Quiz App

 When writing code for your Quiz App, you might have asked yourself how to choose class names.
 The BEM methodology specifies a predefined pattern for adding class names to your HTML elements.

 Bring more structure to your Quiz App code by using BEM to name all classes!